Meet Love Island 2020 contestant Luke Mabbott – the new boy who gets mistaken for Justin Bieber

 Twitter: @MabbottLuke

 “Someone who is outgoing, funny and can hold a conversation,” he says.
-His movie star crush is singer and actress Ariana Grande.
+His celeb crush is singer and actress Ariana Grande.

 What’s a flip off for Luke M?